agilestacks/components/minio/README.md

 ## Minio events

-Current component supports `postgresql`, `nats` and `redis` as the backend to publish minio bucket events.
+Currently component supports `postgresql`, `nats` and `redis` as a backend to publish minio bucket events.